-In order to achieve that, we first identify the organ allocation problem as an instance of \textit{contextual bandits}, which---for our purposes---entails three characteristic properties: (i) decisions are made for a given context, which would consist of patient and donor features for organ allocations; (ii) decisions are made in a \textit{greedy} manner, meaning the decision-maker only cares about the immediate context when making a decision; and (iii) the environment is actively learned, meaning the decision-maker not only \textit{exploits} the knowledge they have, but also needs to \textit{explore} to gain new knowledge.
-This allows us to model the behavior of a learning agent as a generalized bandit strategy: The agent maintains an internal \textit{belief} regarding an unknown environment, and takes actions on the basis of that belief.
-After each action, the internal belief about the environment is updated according to the outcome, in preparation for the next action (see Figure~\ref{fig:bandit}).
+\paragraph{Inverse Contextual Bandits} To accomplish this, we first identify the organ allocation problem as a \textit{contextual bandits} problem \cite{agrawal2013thompson,chu2011contextual,li2010contextual}: Given each arriving instance of patient and organ features (i.e., the context), an agent makes an allocation decision (i.e. the action), whence some measure of feedback is perceived (i.e., internal reward).
+Crucially, the environment (i.e., precisely, its reward dynamics) is unknown to the agent and must be \textit{actively learned}, so the agent maintains beliefs about their environment (i.e., internal knowledge).
+Not only must an agent select actions that ``exploit'' the knowledge they have, but they must also select actions that ``explore'' the environment to update their knowledge.
+Thus the behavior of a learning agent is naturally modeled as a generalized bandit strategy---that is, how to take actions based on their knowledge, and how to update their knowledge based on the outcomes of their actions.

-Now, the \textit{forward} bandit problem asks normative question: Given an unknown environment, what is a (provably) effective bandit strategy that minimizes some notion of regret (i.e.\ missed rewards)?
-In contrast, our focus here is instead on the opposite problem of \textit{inverse contextual bandits} (ICB). \mbox{We ask the descriptive} question: Given demonstrated behavior from a learning agent, what has the agent been learning over time?
-Precisely, we wish to infer the bandit strategy from the observable context-action pairs generated by that strategy---regardless of whether that strategy is effective.
+Now, the \textit{forward} contextual bandits problem asks the (normative) question: Given an unknown environment, what is an effective bandit strategy that minimizes some notion of regret?
+By contrast, our focus here is instead on the opposite direction---that is, in formalizing and solving the problem of \textit{Inverse Contextual Bandits} (``ICB''): We ask the (descriptive) question: Given demonstrated behavior from a decision-making agent, how has the agent's knowledge been evolving over time?
+Precisely, we wish to learn interpretable representations of generalized bandit strategies from the observable context-action pairs generated by those strategies---regardless of whether they are effective.